atilaloise/lambda_mailNotify/README.md

-# lambda_mailNotify
-lambda that takes a payload from cloudwatch, extracts the message in xml, converts to json and assemble a table html for mail sending.
+# Lambda for mail Notification

+Takes a payload triggered from cloudwatch logs.
+In this case the event messages are in xml and will be converted to json for better manipulation.

+enjoy!